au-ts/lionsos/components/fs/fat/README.md

 - **ff15 folder**:
 Contains the implementation of Elm-Chan's FatFs (version 0.15 with patch 3).

-- **fatfs_event.c**:
+- **event.c**:
 This file manages the initialization process, event handling, and request assignment.
 It handles enqueuing requests, waking up worker threads, and overall event management.

-- **fatfs_op.c**:
+- **op.c**:
 Defines wrapper functions executed by worker threads.
 These functions perform input validation, prepare arguments, and call the actual file system operations defined in ff15/source/ff.h.
-The interaction between fatfs_event.c and fatfs_op.c is facilitated by an array of operation functions, which fatfs_event.c assigns to the worker threads.
+The interaction between event.c and op.c is facilitated by an array of operation functions, which event.c assigns to the worker threads.

-- **fs_diskio.c**:
+- **io.c**:
 Contains disk I/O functions, which are called by the file system operations.
 For instance, if the file system needs to read a specific sector from the disk, it calls disk_read.
 Disk operations are queued as requests to the sddf queue between the file system and the block device (blk virt), where worker threads may block until responses are received.

 # Lifecycle of a File System Operation